formthefog/formation/README.md

 # Formation

-#### A public, decentralized, verfiable, and self-replicating protocol for trustless, confidential Virtual private servers, coordinating as a Fog Compute network to power the Age of Autonomy.
+#### A public verfiable and self-replicating protocol for trustless confidential virtual private servers (VPS), coordinating as a Fog Compute network to power the Age of Autonomy.

 <hr>

+## Special Thanks

+>"If I have seen further, it is by standing on the shoulders of giants" - Sir Isaac Newton

+This project leans heavily on the great work from [Rust-VMM](https://github.com/rust-vmm), [Cloud-Hypervisor](https://github.com/cloud-hypervisor/cloud-hypervisor), [Innernet](https://github.com/tonarino/innernet) and [DStack-VM](https://github.com/amiller/dstack-vm) without which the timeline for this project would have extended many more years.

 ## Contributing to Formation

+As an Open Source project, we not only encourage, but rely on you to contribute to the project.
+Before you begin contributing please be sure to read, in full, the CONTRIBUTING file in this repository.

 ### WARNING!
 <hr>